avipul49/WebCrawler/README.md

     time.sleep(timeInterval)
 ```

-In above code variables `loop` and `timeInterval`can be changed to run the script repeatedly after specified time interval.
+In the above code, variables `loop` and `timeInterval`can be changed to run the script repeatedly after specified time interval.

 Variable `data` contains the search quesry in which fields `from`, `to`, `departure_day` and `arrive_day` can be changed.